Supersedure cells look like swarm cells.

 Supersedure cells, if more than one, are usually the same age and close together, either on the same frame or the same seam.

 With the current queen problems it is very common to see supersedure cells in the summer, where the colony has a young queen who appears to be laying well.
 This is not natural - I started seeing it around the turn of the 21st century and have been trying to highlight it ever since.
 If you see supersedure cells in these circumstances then my advice is to clip the queen and reduce the queen cells to one, otherwise you are likely to have the colony swarm with the fertile queen.
 Cutting all the queen cells out usually results in a failed or "disappeared" queen a few weeks later.

 It is quite common for colonies to build supersedure cells in a colony where a queen has recently been introduced, especially if direct from a mini-nuc.
 I don't think this is likely to be a genuine problem, just that the queen may not be up to speed and the bees think there is a problem with her.
 The cutting out of these cells will usually result in the colony settling down.

-If more than one supersedure cell is left in a colony in the summer there is likely to be a swarm, whether the queen is clipped or not, but this very rarely happens with natural supersedure that takes place later in the season, so there is no need to remove any queen cells, although you may wish to use one to produce another queen if the colony is a good one.
+If more than one supersedure cell is left in a colony in the summer there is likely to be a swarm if the colony is in the right condition to do so and the weather is good, whether the queen is clipped or not, but this very rarely happens with natural supersedure that takes place later in the season, so there is no need to remove any queen cells, although you may wish to use one to produce another queen if the colony is a good one.